 From there, you’ll follow a few simple steps to determine your student’s GPA:

-- Divide your answer from step three by the total number of course credits your student took.
+- Divide the total number of Quality Points by the total number of credits earned.
 This is the GPA for the semester.

 At the end of each year, you’ll average the GPA from both semesters to determine that year’s GPA.

 At the end of the student’s high school career, you’ll average the GPA for all eight semesters and list it on the transcript.
 This is called a final GPA.

 Of course, you can also use a GPA calculator to determine your student’s GPA.

 What is a Weighted GPA?
 Should You Use It?

 Maybe you’ve seen a GPA listed that was greater than 4.0.
 You likely wondered how that was possible.

 Both public and private high schools use either a weighted or unweighted GPA system.